And why none of it says anything real about who you are.

 I’m saying many people perform.

-And when you compare your real life: your laundry pile, your slow mornings, your tired days, your unanswered messages to someone else’s curated performance… of course you start to feel behind.
+And when you compare your real life: your laundry pile, your slow mornings, your tired days, your unanswered messages to someone else’s curated performance… of course you start to feel behind — something I explored more in The Illusion of a Perfect Life on Social Media.

 But you’re not behind.